 GCSE MUSIC

-The course

 Music is a subject that embraces a wide variety of musical styles, covering potentially one thousand years of development.
 GCSE students encounter 'serious' Western music from the seventeenth century to the present day, as well as a range of the 'popular' music of the twentieth century, and also indigenous music from non-Western cultures.
 Students are expected to have reached a minimum performing standard equivalent to Grade 3 by the end of this course - it will therefore be extremely advantageous if they have already achieved that level in advance.
 Students generally need to have an active and wide-ranging interest in listening to and studying music, as well as the self-motivation to carry out independent study.
 Students should note that the coursework for this subject must be completed within just two terms, and the whole course is taught and examined at MPW in just three terms.

-What skills do I need?

 For Component 1 students need to have had at least two years of study on your chosen instrument (or voice) by the start of the course.
 Some knowledge of the theory of music will be extremely advantageous.

 66 Without music, life would be a serious mistake.
+99

-99 Friedrich Nietzsche, philosopher How is the course assessed?
+Friedrich Nietzsche, philosopher